 The ICA takes its own decision based on every information available.
 The decision of the Jury may be upheld, changed or not upheld.
 The decision of the ICA is final.

 405.10- COSTS

-The appeal fee is 1525 €.
-In addition the driver has to pay 2290 € to the UIM for possible costs of the ICA (meetings, telephone, fax, laboratory, experts or other costs of the appeal procedure).
-The appeal fee for a single championship/invitation race (not a Formula race, or a WOC race or similar) is 760 €, in addition the driver has to pay 760 €, to the UIM for possible costs of the appeal committee.
+The appeal fee is 2000 €.
+In addition, the driver has to pay 2000 € to the UIM for possible costs of the ICA (IT meeting arrangements, telephone, laboratory, experts and other costs of the appeal procedure).